raspy135/Qun-synthesizer/patches/lead/crazy_saw.md

 ## Patch Information

-Use short time delay to make the sound thick.
+It uses short time delay with a lot of feedback to make the sound thick.

 ## Author